About LED-UV Curing: What It Is, How It Works

-AMS Spectral UV - A Baldwin Technology Company manufactures LED UV curing systems that are used to solidify or "dry" printing inks, coatings and adhesives, among other applications.
+AMS Spectral UV - A Baldwin Technology Company manufactures LED UV curing systems that use UVA light to solidify or "dry" printing inks, coatings and adhesives, among other applications.

 Here you can learn a bit about the history of UV and LED-UV curing technology; the benefits UV-LED curing systems bring to printing, converting and other industries; and answers to some frequently asked questions regarding the LED UV curing process.

 Ultraviolet (UV)-enabled curing processes have existed for decades, and were first used in the the 1960s for securing coatings onto furniture.
 As explained by Wikipedia, UV-based curing is "a low temperature process, a high speed process, and a solvent-less process – to cure is by polymerization rather than by evaporation."

 In layman's terms: curing is different than drying, and when it comes to inks, adhesives and coatings, it is an instant (or near instant) process that doesn't involve matter changing from a liquid to a fixed-in-place solid by evaporation (of water or solvents) or by absorption - instead, light causes photo-reactive substances to undergo a photochemical reaction and solidify instantly.

 Traditional UV curing employs mercury arc lamps to create ultraviolet light, which causes UV-reactive inks, adhesives and coatings to undergo polymerization that converts them from liquid to a solid when exposed to UV light.
 Ideally, they become securely stuck to the substrate onto which they were printed - a.k.a., they are securely cured, with adequate depth of cure (and the cure isn't tacky, sticky or flakey).